brunokatekawa/RossmannSales/README.md

 ![](img/09_challenging_stores.png)

-As we can observe in the sample above,
+As we can observe in the sample above, we have both **best and worst scenarios** for the total sales, so we can have a range in which we can base the budget estimations.

 <br>